cessationoftime/scalagen/README.md

 **Usage**

 Scalagen provides direct Maven support via a plugin.
-No need to install, it will be pulled from Maven Central.
+No need to install,or mess with the POM file, it will be pulled from Maven Central.
 You can use it directly via the command line like this

     mvn com.mysema.scalagen:scalagen-maven-plugin_2.10.1:0.3.0:main -DtargetFolder=target/scala